ibm-cloud-docs/EventStreams/eventstreams157.md

 ### Service instances
 {: #service_instances}

 A key difference between the Dedicated and Enterprise plans is that Dedicated supports the provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
-That is, users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated (4 node Kafka) {{site.data.keyword.messagehub}} cluster.
-To users, it appears like they have their own instance of {{site.data.keyword.messagehub}}.
+That is, users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated (4-node Kafka) {{site.data.keyword.messagehub}} cluster.
+However, to users, it appears like they have their own instance of {{site.data.keyword.messagehub}}.

 When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have the following two options:

-1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
+* Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
-2. Alternatively, if hosting an instance on a Public multi-tenant plan is not an option, create your {{site.data.keyword.messagehub}} resources on an Enterprise plan.
+* Alternatively, if hosting an instance on a Public multi-tenant plan is not an option, create your {{site.data.keyword.messagehub}} resources on an Enterprise plan.
 The following discussion illustrates this option.

 The Enterprise plan is provisioned by the Admin in the account, or at a minimum a user with sufficient permissions to provision such an instance.
 The Admin then grants access rights to users to create topics and partitions on that Enterprise instance.